-‘The Electrician’s Daughter’ was first published in The Harbinger 1: 1 (April 2013) online, and appears in Prayer at the End: Twenty-Three Stories (Bangor: Cockatrice, 2015).
+‘The Electrician’s Daughter’ was first published in The Harbinger 1:1 (April 2013) online.
+It appears in Prayer at the End: Twenty-Three Stories, published by Cockatrice Books in 2015.

 The Electrician’s Daughter: A Short Story by Rob Mimpriss

 In sleep the child heard a woman’s voice, and then she was awake.
 She was in her room in the sudden light, and her father was stooping over her bed.
 She blinked a little, still lapped in that voice, but rising to the awareness of punishment and disgrace.
 There was engine oil on his right hand, and his breath carried a whiff of garlic.
 ‘What is it, dad?’
 She was hungry.
 ‘We’ve had a call,’ he said.
 ‘We leave in ten minutes.’

 The clock was well past midnight.
 She stood up, pulling on yesterday’s tee-shirt and shorts, and kneeling before her little mirror to tie her hair.
 ‘Sara!’ he called her.
 She put her feet on the ladder to the downstairs room.
 Books of her father’s, Hen Dŷ Fferm and Self-Reliance, lay page-down on the arm of his chair; his lonely supper was shrivelling half-eaten on the hearth.
 He was taking his toolbox from the cupboard by the door.

 ‘It won’t be quick.’
 He looked up at Sara, unsmiling.
 ‘You’ll need your jumper if you’re going to wear shorts.’

 ‘Can I take my book?’

 She took her head torch and her khaki jumper and book, and opened the skylight to let in the night air.